stuartcrobinson/autobot3_wdio/README.md

 STYLE RULES

+implementing in autobot eslint plugin

 *  at some point after running x = Autobot.httpRequestCreateProject_begin(...), you must run Autobot.httpRequestComplete(x);
 *  super.nameElements(); must be called at the end of every element container constructor
 *  do not call "browser" from tests.  must be wrapped in autobot functions for proper logging and error handling.
-*  all files must start with //@ts-check
+* X  all files must start with //@ts-check
 *  do NOT use chai.assert - too easy to mistakenly code: `assert(x)`
 *  actually, don't `assert` at all.  each step should fail-fast. asserts are pointless clutter